Caltech-AMBER/ambersim/README.md

 Major versioning decisions:
 * `python=3.11.5`. `torch`, `jax`, and `mujoco` all support it and there are major reported speed improvements over `python` 3.10.
 * `cuda==11.8`.
-Both `torch` and `jax` support `cuda12`; however, they annoyingly support different minor versions which makes them incompatible in the same environment [https://github.com/google/jax/issues/18032](#18032).
+Both `torch` and `jax` support `cuda12`; however, they annoyingly support different minor versions which makes them [incompatible in the same environment](https://github.com/google/jax/issues/18032).
 Once this is resolved, we will upgrade to `cuda-12.2` or later.
 It seems most likely that `torch` will support `cuda-12.3` once they do upgrade, since that is the most recent release.

 ### Tooling
 We use various tools to ensure code quality.